-Often overlooked for its world-famous cherry blossoms, autumn sees Japan’s chrysanthemums, a powerful cultural symbol, bloom into radiant glory.
-Even fierce samurai warriors planted particular varieties of chrysanthemums or in Japanese, kiko, to practise discipline.
-Let’s face it, we are talking about Japan, clean and neat as a pin!
+Let’s face it, we are talking about Japan.
 You don’t just plant and water, maybe give it an occasional pruning.
-This is the land of taming nature into sculptural icons, like the restrained art of cultivating bonsai, or meticulously raked zen gardens.
-You will be spellbound by the weird and wonderful ways kiko have been hybridized, coaxed, crafted and presented in the land of the rising sun.
+This is the land of taming nature into sculptural icons!
+Think the restrained art of cultivating bonsai, or meticulously raked zen gardens.
+You’ll be spellbound by the weird and wonderful ways kiko have been hybridized, coaxed, crafted and presented in the land of the rising sun.
+Let’s take a closer look!

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.